 Enjoying over 300 days of sunshine a year, the most glamorous destination on the Mediterranean looks like nowhere else on the French Riviera.
-The Principality of Monaco is a tiny state no bigger than New York’s Central Park.
-It is made up of a cluster of high-rise towers built on the side of the Maritime Alps.
-The celebrated micro-state evokes famous landmarks and personalities: the changing of the guard at the Prince’s Palace where resides the Grimaldi dynasty, a magnificent exotic garden, and the Casino of Monte-Carlo where you may catch sight of British spy James Bond.
+The Principality of Monaco is a tiny state no larger than New York’s Central Park.
+It comprises a cluster of high-rise towers built on the side of the Maritime Alps.
+The celebrated micro-state evokes famous landmarks and personalities: the changing of the guard at the Prince’s Palace, where resides the Grimaldi dynasty, a magnificent exotic garden, and the Casino of Monte-Carlo where you may catch sight of British spy James Bond.

 Monaco is a sovereign micro-state situated on the French Riviera between Nice and Menton.